WHIPLASH INJURIES CAN BE THE RESULT OF THE STRAIN THAT WILL OCCUR TO THE SOFT TISSUE AND LIGAMENTS DUE TO THE INJURY.

-Whiplash can be the result of the strain that will occur to the soft tissue and ligaments due to the injury.
 Neck pain can develop after a car accident, concussion or fall.
-Physiotherapy can assist with relief and education for whiplash suffers.
+Physiotherapy can assist with a number of whiplash treatment options for providing relief and education for whiplash sufferers.

-Whiplash refers to the acceleration-deceleration forces on the neck common in a motor vehicle accident or with a sudden sporting impact.
+Whiplash and other related whiplash injuries refer to the acceleration-deceleration forces on the neck common in a motor vehicle accident or with a sudden sporting impact.
 These forces cause a quick change of direction in neck movement.

 The lower neck and upper back move one direction, while the upper neck moves the opposite direction.

 These opposing forces can cause injuries to muscles, ligaments, nerves, and joints of the neck and back.
 Other times they can result in no injury.